 By learning in small batches.
 By learning as we are doing.
 By learning with experimentation.
 By learning through experience sharing and targeted feedback.

-This is the definition of microlearning; giving us a pattern of shifting our learning behaviour.
-It is a shift of making the learning matter as well as natural to experience; both as individuals and together as teams.
+The concepts behind microlearning give us a pattern of acquiring knowledge more naturally, but it’s not quite enough!
+We also need shifting our change behaviour, which at the heart of our model (learn principles behind this).
+It is a shift of making the learning both significant and natural to experience; both as individuals and together as teams.

 We have too much to think about it and hit decision fatigue quickly.
 While traditional training is a strong presence in our organisational structure, it is also a pre-defined set of information to acquire with a goal to apply back to the work environment.
 Even the individuals most open to change, however, cannot simply transform behaviours immediately.